 MAD magazine referenced the trope back in 1966 (issue 101).
 In a parody of the movie The Sandpiper, a character refers to himself as the film's "token Negro".
 It was a long time ago indeed.

-Currently the WWE Divas are sadly falling into this.
-Each brand has one (and in many cases, ONLY one) member of each minority group amidst the sea of blond hair on the rest of the roster.
+Around 2010, the WWE Divas were sadly falling into this.
+Each brand had one (and in many cases, ONLY one) member of each minority group amidst the sea of blond hair on the rest of the roster.

 On Raw, as seen by the Fatal 4-Way Divas match,◊ there was the white Maryse, black Alicia Fox, Asian Gail Kim, and Latina Eve Torres (although the recently-returning Melina shook that up, and with the Bella Twins, it appears that Latinas have become something of the majority on Raw.)